YasserNull/server-form-overlay/docs/overlay-technique-paper.md

 3. **No check for an already-open chest:** The game doesn't check whether the player already has a chest open, allowing several chests to be opened at once (in single-player mode).
 4. **Chests staying visually open:** After the chest screen is closed or the player moves away, chests remain appearing open (a shulker box becomes two blocks instead of one); only the last chest that was opened actually closes.
 5. **Chat error message:** The message `Something went wrong! (errcode 1)` appears when opening a chest.
-6. **Alert message when touching the bed the player is sleeping in:** The message `this bed is occupied` appears when the screen tap touches the bed as a sleep attempt, showing that the bed is occupied — by the very same player already asleep in it.
+6. **Chat message when touching the bed the player is sleeping in:** The message `this bed is occupied` appears when the screen tap touches the bed as a sleep attempt, showing that the bed is occupied — by the very same player already asleep in it.

 ## Links and Sources